juand-r/naacl-2019-notes/README.md

 Can generate text conditioned on a given topic, and adapted to summarization.

+### Authorship Attribution :mag:

+##### :boom: Adversarial Training for Satire Detection: Controlling for Confounding Variables.
+Robert McHardy, Heike Adel and Roman Klinger

+##### (Poster) Fake News Detection using Deep Markov Random Fields

 ### Summarization and Simplification :gem:

-- (Could not attend) SEQˆ3: Differentiable Sequence-to-Sequence-to-Sequence Autoencoder for Unsupervised Abstractive Sentence Compression.
+##### (Could not attend) SEQˆ3: Differentiable Sequence-to-Sequence-to-Sequence Autoencoder for Unsupervised Abstractive Sentence Compression.
-- (Could not attend) Abstractive Summarization of Reddit Posts with Multi-level Memory Networks.
+##### (Could not attend) Abstractive Summarization of Reddit Posts with Multi-level Memory Networks.
 Byeongchang Kim, Hyunwoo Kim and Gunhee Kim
-- (Could not attend) Complexity-Weighted Loss and Diverse Reranking for Sentence Simplification.
+##### (Could not attend) Complexity-Weighted Loss and Diverse Reranking for Sentence Simplification.
 Reno Kriz et al.

 ### Machine Translation :ok::accept:

-- (Poster) Lost in Machine Translation: A Method to Reduce Meaning Loss.
+##### (Poster) Lost in Machine Translation: A Method to Reduce Meaning Loss.
 Reuben Cohn-Gordon and Noah Goodman
-- (Poster) Understanding and Improving Hidden Representations for Neural Machine Translation.
+##### (Poster) Understanding and Improving Hidden Representations for Neural Machine Translation.

 ### Text Classification :paperclips:

-- (Poster) **Vector of Locally-Aggregated Word Embeddings (VLAWE): A Novel Document-level Representation**
+##### (Poster) **Vector of Locally-Aggregated Word Embeddings (VLAWE): A Novel Document-level Representation**

-- (Poster) **Detecting depression in social media using fine-grained emotions**
+##### (Poster) **Detecting depression in social media using fine-grained emotions**

-- (Could not attend) Mitigating Uncertainty in Document Classification.
+##### (Could not attend) Mitigating Uncertainty in Document Classification.
 Xuchao Zhang, Fanglan Chen, ChangTien Lu and Naren Ramakrishnan

-- (Could not attend) How Large a Vocabulary Does Text Classification Need?
+##### (Could not attend) How Large a Vocabulary Does Text Classification Need?
 A Variational Approach to Vocabulary Selection.

-- (Could not attend) Rethinking Complex Neural Network Architectures for Document Classification.
+##### (Could not attend) Rethinking Complex Neural Network Architectures for Document Classification.
 Ashutosh Adhikari, Achyudh Ram, Raphael Tang and Jimmy Lin

 ### Named Entity Recognition :cityscape::boy:

-- Pooled Contextualized Embeddings for Named Entity Recognition.
+##### Pooled Contextualized Embeddings for Named Entity Recognition.
 Alan Akbik, Tanja Bergmann and Roland Vollgraf

-- Knowledge-Augmented Language Model and Its Application to Unsupervised Named-Entity Recognition.
+##### Knowledge-Augmented Language Model and Its Application to Unsupervised Named-Entity Recognition.
 Angli Liu, Jingfei Du and Veselin Stoyanov
   - See in Language Models section

-- (Poster) Practical, Efficient, and Customizable Active Learning for Named Entity Recognition in the Digital Humanities.
+##### (Poster) Practical, Efficient, and Customizable Active Learning for Named Entity Recognition in the Digital Humanities.
 Alexander Erdman et al.

 ##### [Using Similarity Measures to Select Pretraining Data for NER](#using-similarity-measures-to-select-pretraining-data-for-ner)